-Institute Women's Association: IWA, the LDS Church-sponsored organization for single women under the age of 30, provides college experiences based on friendship and support.
+The Institute President oversees the Institute Women's Association: IWA, the LDS Church-sponsored organization for single women under the age of 30, provides college experiences based on friendship and support.
 Members enjoy fun and sisterhood as they affiliate with others who endorse LDS standards.
 Weekly evening meetings and activities are based on the five ideals of spirituality, sisterhood, scholarship, supporting role of woman and service.
 The LDS Business College chapter enjoys joint activities with IWA and IMA chapters throughout the Salt Lake Valley.

-The service learning vice-president oversees the Service Learning Council, which consists of representatives from each of the seven academic departments and the Students in Free Enterprise (SIFE) team at LDSBC.
+The vice president of service oversees the Service Learning Council, which consists of representatives from each of the academic departments.
 The primary objective of the Service Learning Council is to assist the faculty in making service-learning part of the curriculum of each department.